Why Is It Important to Make Up in Front of Children?

 When children see their parents arguing, they’ll often notice how the dynamics of their parents return to normal the next day.
 They’ll see how they approach each other again with affection and without tension.
 However, if children witnessed an argument, it’s important that parents also involve them in the conflict resolution.
 Let’s see why.

-So, when parents start an argument in front of their children, they suffer, especially when the respect, assertiveness, and affection that should always dominate interactions don’t appear, despite disagreement.
+So, when parents argue in front of their children, the children suffer.
+Especially when the respect that should always dominate interactions (even disagreements) is absent.
 Seeing the two most important people in their world angry with each other, shouting or being disrespectful, truly affects them.

 Here are some of the ways that seeing parents argue can affect children: